hexaron/gitkeep/README.md

 Notes:
 By default DIRECTORY is the current working directory.
+Directories ignored by git wont be checked.
+In particular ".gitkeep" files in ignored directories wont be deleted.
+(The only exception is, when DIRECTORY is explicitly set to be an ignored directory containing an unnecessary ".gitkeep" file.)

 Options:
+  --debug      Print python stack trace on error.
   -d, --dry    Run in dry mode, i.e. only print the changes instead of
                performing them.
   -f, --force  Run the script even on possibly large directories.